 - Offer alternating days where people sharing close spaces or shared offices can have a schedule for both working from home, the office, or a combination of both.
 Create a public shared calendar, so everyone is clear on who is “where and when.”

 - Determine the extent of remote work opportunities based on personal preference combined with loosened workplace standards.
 For example, if a manager or staff member’s office is empty due to their ability to work from home, then another staff member can occupy that space safely and maintain social distancing.

-- Phase in risk categories also include health/age status.
-Bringing on the low-risk employee population first and phasing in potential “at risk” employees later in the phase is worth the effort.
+- Phase in risk categories also includes health/age status.
+Bringing on the low-risk employee population first and phasing in potential “at-risk” employees later in the phase is worth the effort.
 Will you do temperature testing, and how often?
 Monitor who has access to certain floors, areas, etc.